Function Approximation in Numerically Rank-Deficient Bases: Discretization of Fourier extension frames

 \end{theorem}

-Foremost, it becomes clear that regularization decreases the importance of small singular values and the associated basis functions $u_i$.
-For the numerical dimension, it follows from Theorem~\ref{thm:influenceregularization} that $\Stail = \sum_{i = i_2 + 1}^n \left( \sigma_i/\epsilon \right)^2$ is an important quantity.
-This quantity heavily depends on the decay of the singular values.
-For instance, if they are exponentially decaying with a rate that is independent of $n$, one has $\Stail \leq C$ for varying $n$.
-In this case, the numerical dimension scales with $i_2$.
-In practice, the decay of the singular values typically has a minor dependence on $n$, see e.g.\ section~\ref{sec:effectivedofs}, such that $\Stail$ grows slowly with $n$.
-Furthermore, we find that the basis functions $u_i$ associated with small singular values indeed have a smaller impact on~\eqref{eq:boundonridgeleveragescores1} and~\eqref{eq:boundonridgeleveragescores2} than those associated to large singular values.
-This effect can be considerable, as illustrated in section~\ref{sec:uniformsampling} for the Fourier extension frame, where $k_n = \mathcal{O}(n^2)$ while $k_n^\epsilon = \mathcal{O}(n \log(n))$.
+It becomes clear that regularization reduces the influence of small singular values and the associated weakly represented directions.
+The quantity $\Stail$, which depends heavily on the decay of the singular values, plays a central role.
+If $\Stail$ is bounded independently of $n$, then $\hat{n}^\epsilon$ scales with $i_2$.
+In practice, the decay of the singular values typically exhibits a mild dependence on $n$ so that $\Stail$ grows slowly with $n$; see e.g.\ Section~\ref{sec:effectivedofs}.

-The reasoning above could give the impression that the behaviour of the basis functions $u_i$ associated to small singular values ($i > i_2$) is insignificant.
-According to~\eqref{eq:boundonridgeleveragescores1} this is not generally true; only if these functions are sufficiently bounded, is the inverse numerical Christoffel function $k_n^\epsilon$ guaranteed to behave like the inverse Christoffel function $k^\text{trunc}_n$ associated to the set $\{u_i\}_{i=1}^{i_2}$.
-In the discrete setting, the latter is referred to as the leverage scores associated to the best rank-$i_2$ space~\cite{alaoui2015fast}.
-This distinction is important for practical purposes, since $k^\text{trunc}_n$ is computable to high accuracy using $\macheps$ precision, while computing $k^\epsilon_n$ and $k_n$ requires extended precision.